Sarah-Rami27/rat_rpg/README.md

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.

  <br /> This project was validated through Valgrind with 0 memory leaks.
 Unit tests were done on every class and were all passing.
 Integrated testing was also performed to test interactions between classes.
+Around 5 hours of collective play testing was also done to help adjust the in-game numbers and text issues.